MattMores/Sportify/README.md

 * [Wiki](#wiki)

 ## Summary
-Sportify is a full-stack web application serving users a weekly mixtape of fresh bets.
+Sportify is a full-stack web application serving you a weekly mixtape of fresh bets.
 Users can create, post and update bets they want to make - allowing friends to review, rate and comment with their own thoughts.
 The goal is to build a community of bettors who can share their insights on individual bets so that, collectively, everyone can make smarter betting decisions.
 The vision was to create a visual clone of Spotify, while having the UX/UI of Reddit/Yelp.

-On the site, user can:
+On the site, users can:

 * Sign Up and log in / log out with their data persisting between visits
 * Use the demo login to experience the site without creating an account
-* Navigate to the /bets page to create, post, update and delete bets - which friends can comment on and rate
+* Navigate to the /bets page to create, post, update and delete bets - which other users can comment on and rate
-* Navigate to the /bets:id page to create, post, update and delete reviews of their friends' bets
+* Navigate to the /bets:id page to create, post, update and delete reviews of other users' bets
-* Use the search feature to display only bets that are relevant to their keyword query
+* Use the search feature to display only bets that are relevant to the keyword query
-* Authenticate Spotify so their user experience is tailored to settings they established via Spotify's API
+* Authenticate Spotify's API if the user wants their Spotify profile image to appear next to their bets

 ## Primary Features

 ### User Login and Sign Up

-User can Login or Sign Up/Register using the same Login Form Modal powered by React
+Users can Login or Sign Up/Register using a Login Form Modal powered by React

 ![fullscreenLogin](https://user-images.githubusercontent.com/79879179/139563242-69e0b4e8-cfbd-4c7f-b387-921304c15984.gif)
 <img width="600" alt="Screen Shot 2021-10-29 at 5 26 57 PM" src="https://user-images.githubusercontent.com/79879179/139507896-6d38cebb-df83-46cc-80a6-5a763bd3050f.png">